joaco-valenverguen/Rick-and-Morty/README.md

 This is a page that shows the basic info of Rick and Morty

-> This is not a full version
+> This is almost finished i guess
 >
 > This is gonna be finished and finally improved :)